MathiasPius/hrobot-rs/errata.md

 * Delete endpoint does not return the cancellation date, and querying for cancellation date information is not available.

+### Reverse DNS
+ * Reverse DNS entry listing *may* sporadically return `null` for the `PTR` record field in entries, even if the reverse dns entry has been set.

+   Setting a Reverse DNS entry to an empty string resets the value back to the original `static.<IP>.clients.your-server.de` which suggests that a `null` value should not even be possible.

 ## Undocumented Features

 ### Boot Configuration